New guidelines may make you change your tune about fish. Here, smart seafood choices for you, your baby and the planet.

-But don’t skip fish.
-With so many environmental problems to solve, the next generation will need the brainpower that fish provide.
+Plus, with so many environmental problems to solve, the next generation will need the brainpower that fish provide.
 Omega-3 fatty acids in many varieties of seafood not only promote fetal brain and nervous system development, they contribute to a healthy pregnancy by lowering the risk of preeclampsia, low birth weight and preterm birth.
 Mothers who eat foods rich in omega-3s continue to boost their babies' neurological development while nursing, and are less likely to suffer postpartum depression.

 The question is, which fish?
 Here's information on how to get the necessary nutrients while protecting the health of your baby—and that of the environment.

-Savvy eaters look for clean and green seafood that is high in omega-3s, low in mercury and PCBs and sustainably caught or farmed.
+Seafood to Savor Savvy eaters look for clean and green seafood that is high in omega-3s, low in mercury and PCBs and sustainably caught or farmed.
 Below are the top six:

-Wild-caught Pacific Sardines
+- Wild-caught Pacific Sardines

-Wild-caught Alaska Salmon
+- Wild-caught Alaska Salmon

-Farmed Rainbow Trout
+- Farmed Rainbow Trout

-Farmed Arctic Char
+- Farmed Arctic Char

-Certain fish, particularly large predators at the top of the food chain, contain high levels of methyl-mercury, a potent neurotoxin dispersed into the air by coal-fired power plants.
+Seven Fish To Shun Certain fish, particularly large predators at the top of the food chain, contain high levels of methyl-mercury, a potent neurotoxin dispersed into the air by coal-fired power plants.
 Mercury is particularly damaging to the developing brain, and studies have found that its negative impacts can cancel out the brain-boosting powers of fish oil.

 Like omega-3s, mercury can pass to babies through breast milk, as can PCBs, flame-retardant chemicals linked to neurological damage and cancer.
 Though banned in 1979, PCBs persist in oceans and waterways and accumulate in the bodies of certain fish.

 Some of the fish that are the worst for your health are also endangered; leave them be, and you do your body, your baby and the oceans a favor.
-At the top of that list is tuna, the nation’s leading food source of mercury.
+At the top of that list is tuna.
 Overfishing of tuna is also a major cause of environmental devastation.
 More than half of the world's eight tuna species are at risk of extinction, and the global tuna industry kills thousands of tons of untargeted marine life as bycatch each year.